pub struct NewtonCG<L, F> { /* private fields */ }Expand description

 Returns an updated

-which holds key-value pairs used in
+state and optionally a KV which holds key-value pairs used in

-Observers.source§fn terminate(
+Observers.Source§fn terminate(

 &mut self,